House System – Academic and Pastoral Care

 Michael Ramsey (Archbishop Canterbury, 1961 – 1974) achieved distinction as an Archbishop of deep learning and profound spirituality.
 He led the thinking of the Anglican Church towards a time of well-considered ecumenism and seemed to understand the principles on which a true rapprochement with the other Churches could be worked out.
 His vision resulted in a significant movement towards a good relationship with the Roman Catholic Church.

-Acting Head of House: Holly Westphal
+Head of House: Tegan Sutton

 Assistant Head of House: Andrew Paltridge